GZCL: The Rippler Program Explained

 Barbell

 T2.
-Set your 5RM (by setting weight state var) before starting the sets.
+Set your 1RM before starting the sets.

 Behind The Neck Press